hisaylama/Sentiment_Analysis_Tesla_Toyota_vs_BYD/ReadMe.md

 # Sentiment Analysis from Financial News data for BYD and Tesla

-This project performs sentiment analysis on financial news headlines for a list of stock tickers.
-The process involves web scraping, data parsing, sentiment scoring, and visualization.
+This project performs sentiment analysis on financial news headlines for a list of stock tickers (BYD and TSLA).

 - **Data Source:**
 - News headlines are scraped from [Finviz](https://finviz.com/), a popular financial news and stock screener platform.